ibm-cloud-docs/containers/storage-file-vpc-apps.md

     ```
     {: pre}

-1. [Create a custom storage class](#storage-file-vpc-custom-sc) and enter the ID of the custom security group you created earlier.
+1. [Create your own storage class](#storage-file-vpc-custom-sc) and enter the ID of the custom security group you created earlier.
 All PVCs created from this storage class are in your custom security group.

-1. Create a PVC that uses your custom storage class.
+1. Create a PVC that uses your own storage class.
     ```yaml
       apiVersion: v1
       kind: PersistentVolumeClaim